-TO: Chair and Members of Environment & Sustainability S Standing (Committee --- ------------ -----------
+то: Chair and Members of Environment & Sustainability Standing Committee

-SUBMITTED BY:
+SUBMITTED BY: Original Signed by

+oodminned on.
 Bruce Zvaniga, Director, Transportation & Public Works

 DATE: January 6, 2015

 SUBJECT: Organics Processing and Management

 ORIGIN

 January 14, 2014 staff provided Halifax Regional Council with the Final Solid Waste Strategy Review recommendations.
 As per recommendation #2, Council directed staff to initiate development of a business case for the source separated organics program to introduce an Anaerobic Digestion processing capability and other program changes to improve system cost performance and compost quality and return to Regional Council with a revised plan by June 30, 2014.